'This Is Us' to end with a 'meditative day,' creator reveals

 LOS ANGELES -- Jack and Rebecca.
 Randall, Kate and Kevin.
 Six seasons and a combined 23 actors playing the Pearson mom, dad and children over four jumbled decades of love, war and a fatefully malfunctioning slow cooker.

-Add to that the countless tears shed by devoted fans of 'This Is Us' and the oft-cited box of tissues as a standard accessory.
-It all comes down to one last good cry as NBC's time-traveling family drama airs its final episode at 9 p.m.
-EDT Tuesday.
+Add to that the countless tears shed by devoted fans of "This Is Us" and the oft-cited box of tissues as a standard accessory.
+It all comes down to one last good cry as NBC's time-traveling family drama airs its final episode at 8 p.m.
+Tuesday, May 24.

 Creator Dan Fogelman, who'd planned the show's finite run from the start, is comfortable with his decision to leave viewers wanting more -- unusual for TV, which has no qualms in milking a popular series for all it's worth and then some.